-Burton W. Wiand, the Court-appointed receiver over the assets of the abovecaptioned defendants and relief defendants (the "Receiver" and the "Receivership" or "Receivership Estate"), files this Sixth Interim Report to inform the Court, investors, creditors, and others interested in this Receivership of activities to date as well as the Receiver's proposed course of action.
-The Receiver has established an informational website, www.oasisreceivership.com, which he has updated periodically.
+Burton W. Wiand, the Court-appointed receiver over the assets of the above-captioned defendants and relief defendants (the "Receiver" and the "Receivership" or "Receivership Estate"), files this Seventh Interim Report to inform the Court, investors, creditors, and others interested in this Receivership of activities to date as well as the Receiver's proposed course of action.
+The Receiver has established a website, www.oasisreceivership.com, which he has updated periodically.
 The Receiver will continue to update the website regarding the Receiver's most significant actions, important Court filings, and other items that might be of interest to the public.
-This Sixth Interim Report, as well as all previous and subsequent reports, will be posted on the website.1
+This Seventh Interim Report, as well as all other reports, will be posted on the website.1